- Travel one of Australia's best road trips, the Great Ocean Road

-Afterwards, visit Seal Bay Conservation Park.
-Here you'll go on a guided beach walk with a national park ranger, among a breeding colony of wild and rare Australian sea lions.
-Then, travel to the Kangaroo Island Wildlife Park, where you can join a guided tour and hand feed the friendly kangaroos.
+Afterward, visit Seal Bay Conservation Park.
+Here you'll go on a guided beach walk with a national park ranger among a breeding colony of wild and rare Australian sea lions.
+Then, travel to the Kangaroo Island Wildlife Park, where you can join a guided tour and hand-feed the friendly kangaroos.

-Day 7: Tour Kangaroo Island - Return to Adelaide
+Day 7: Explore Kangaroo Island, Return to Adelaide

-After breakfast, stop into the Hanson Bay Wildlife Sanctuary for a walk among eucalyptus trees, in search of lazing koalas.
-Continue on to Flinders Chase National Park, arriving at the iconic Remarkable Rocks ahead of the daily crowds.
+After breakfast, stop at the Hanson Bay Wildlife Sanctuary for a walk among eucalyptus trees in search of lazing koalas.
+Continue to Flinders Chase National Park, arriving at the iconic Remarkable Rocks ahead of the daily crowds.
 Ramble across its craggy coastline, marvel at its dramatic seascapes, and then stop in at Admirals Arch on Cape Du Couedic to see the resident fur seals frolicking in the ocean or basking on the rocks.

 Later, return to Adelaide on the ferry and coach.